Faessalsufi/Vscode-UI-Clone-Tailwind/README.md

 # VS Code Website Clone

-This is a clone of the [Visual Studio Code](https://code.visualstudio.com/) website's front page design built with HTML, CSS and the Tailwind CSS CDN.
+This is a clone of the [Visual Studio Code](https://code.visualstudio.com/) website's front page design built with HTML, CSS and the Tailwind CSS CDN for Educational purpose only.

 ## About This Project